-Correct Craft, Inc. warrants to the original retail purchaser that each new Correct Craft boat will, under normal authorized use, be free of gelcoat defect for a period of ninety (90) days from the date of delivery to the original retail purchaser.
+Correct Craft, Inc. warrants to the original purchaser of each new Correct Craft boat that, under normal authorized use, the deck, hull and stringer system shall remain free from structural defects for as long as the boat is owned by the original purchaser.